 Notes The auditorium is a great size it just needs updates and an actual pixtor the band would be nice.
-The Hark how a lot of Memories from high school and Middle school.
-Photography Still USes the darmon that foil and delelop film, so I would hate to see it go the times swamper dury the summer-would never want to see the pool taken only
+The flack has a lot of Memories from high school and Middle school.
+Photography Still USES the darknown that foll and delelop film, so I would hate to see it go the times swimping dury the summer-would never want to see the flee flack be poul taken only